-I get it.
-Before you commit to spending your time with me, you want to know who I am and where I came from.
+But I get it.
+Before you commit to spending your time with me, you want to know a little more about who I am and where I came from.
 That makes sense!

 The hard part for me is knowing what part of ‘me’ interests you most.

-Some of you care that I have the ‘right’ pieces of paper on the wall (I do – MBA, ML&D, PhD), while others care that I have first-hand experience teaching and learning online in a variety of contexts (I’ve definitely got buckets of that), while yet others simply want to know that my sessions really are engaging and packed with practical strategies (clients tell me that’s true too).
+Some of you care that I have the ‘right’ pieces of paper on the wall (I do – including a Master of Learning & Development, a PhD in online teaching, and even an MBA), while others care that I have first-hand experience teaching and learning online in a variety of contexts (I’ve definitely got buckets of that), while yet others simply want to know that all the PD you'll do with me is evidence-based (it sure is) while also being super engaging and practical (clients tell me that's true too).

 So here goes, a little about me…

-First things first, having worked as an online educator in diverse vocational, university, and corporate training contexts, I know what it’s like to balance the demands and quirks of the organisation you’re working with, alongside student needs and expectations, and your own ideals about ‘good’ teaching … while also learning a whole range of new skills to bring your teaching into the online world.
-As an educator, I was always looking for effective ways to ensure my online students were actively engaged and learning.
-Let’s face it though, some of the ‘best practice’ strategies out there might read well in a textbook, but they’re simply not realistic when faced with a real-world teaching load, student needs, and resource constraints.
+First things first, having worked as an online educator in diverse vocational, workplace training, and even university contexts, I know what it’s like to balance the demands and quirks of the organisation you’re working with, alongside student needs and expectations, and your own ideals about ‘good’ teaching … while also learning a whole range of new skills to bring your teaching into the online world.
+As an educator, I was always looking for effective ways to ensure my online students were actively engaged and genuinely learning.
+Let’s face it though, some of the ‘best practice’ strategies out there seem to read well in a textbook, but they’re simply not realistic when faced with a real-world teaching load, student needs, and resource constraints.

-When I was doing my Masters of online learning and development, I got to experience being an online student for that whole program – and let me tell you, that did more for my understanding of what doesn’t work online than a dozen textbooks ever could (I happened to be teaching online at the same time, so talk about immersed in all things online!!).
+When I was doing my Master of Learning and Development in 2014, I got to experience being an online student for that whole program – and let me tell you, that did more for my understanding of what doesn’t work online than a dozen textbooks ever could (that study happened to be when I was teaching online for the first time at work too, so talk about immersed in all things online!!).

 Today, my favourite part of delivering professional development webinars and coaching is helping busy educators cut through the noise around what goes into great online education.
 It’s not about technological wizardry.
 It’s not about fitting a one-size-fits-all model.
 It’s about learning practical, proven strategies that can be adapted to meet the needs of your unique context.

-For me, an effective online strategy is one that works for the student and the educator.
-Teaching online (and learning online) should be more rewarding than frustrating.
+For me, an effective online strategy is one that works for learners and the educator.
+Teaching online (and learning online) can and should be more rewarding than frustrating.